MyGet/MyGetDocs/Docs.Site/Docs/Reference/SymbolSource.markdown

 # SymbolSource

-MyGet integrates with [SymbolSource](http://www.SymbolSource.org) to host debugging symbols for your NuGet packages.
-Let consumers of your NuGet packages step through the source code and integrate with Visual Studio.
+[SymbolSource](http://www.SymbolSource.org) lets consumers of your NuGet packages step through the source code and integrate with Visual Studio.
+MyGet integrates with SymbolSource to host debugging symbols for your NuGet packages.
+In fact, MyGet has its own tenant on SymbolSource available at [https://www.symbolsource.org/MyGet](https://www.symbolsource.org/MyGet) (as opposed to the general public one at the site's root).
+When creating a MyGet account we automatically create a SymbolSource account within the MyGet tenant and sync your credentials.

 ## Pushing packages to SymbolSource